ericjanto/birdnest-assignment/README.md

 // timeDict
 key: last_seen
 value: [
-	// list of serial numbers with same value as last_seen ]
+	// list of serial numbers for drone position entries
+	// with same timestamp value as last_seen
+]
 ```